zrythm/zrythm/doc/user/getting-started/installation.rst

 - **Fedora 31 && 32** - x86_64
 - **Ubuntu 18.04, 20.04 & 20.10** - amd64

+We also offer an AppImage build, which is currently experimental.
+If you find any issues, please report them.

 Distribution Package
 ~~~~~~~~~~~~~~~~~~~~
 If your distribution provides a Zrythm package you